turing-tech/MaterialScrollBar/README.md

 * textColour - Colour
 * barThickness - Integer

 Please note that for both of these configurations, both recyclerView and lightOnTouch* must have a valid value.
-The recyclerView attribute should point to the id of the 'recyclerView' to which you want to link the scrollbar.
+The recyclerView attribute should point to the id of the `recyclerView` to which you want to link the scrollbar.

 \* lightOnTouch behaves as follows.
 A value of true will cause the handle to be grey until pressed, when it will become the normal accent colour (as set).
 A value of false will cause the handle to always have the accent colour, even when not being pressed.

 #####Programmatically

-The Google Now Launcher Option
+Option 1

 ```java
 DragScrollBar materialScrollBar = new DragScrollBar(this, recyclerView, {{lightOnTouch}});